prangunj23/prangunj23.github.io/README.md

 ---
 frequently format code to look tidy

+### General todo list

+- [x] Hero area
+> add 2 buttons at the bottom of description
+- [ ] es version
+- [ ] press page <-
+- [ ] Back to top arrow
+- [ ] Page loader animation maybe?
+- [ ] Maybe "Chat with a representative" corner form?
+Must fill firstname, lastname, email - powered by recaptcha, and button to submit

 ### HTML todo list

 - [ ] Fix navbar for each page other than homepage (copy paste homepage code)